gjorans/file_access_monitor/README.md

 This Python script, aptly named `file_access_monitor.py`, is a tool designed for monitoring file access events and providing GPIO control, with a particular focus on the use with the HDClicker to get hard drive sounds from the activity of an emulators hard drive image.
 It can also be used to make a led light up based on the activity of a hard drive image that an emulator like pcem og fs-uae use.
+It is only tested in Linux, and I doubt it works on other OSes due to the way I use pyinotify.

 Developed to use the Raspberry Pi Pico for GPIO on computers which don't have gpio.
 The Pico needs to be flashed with the picod daemon : http://abyz.me.uk/picod/download.html